strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Line slope corresponds to CPU efficiency.

 Actix again shows that it is heavily optimised.
-The two Rocker versions display interestingly similar efficiency.
+The two Rocket versions display interestingly similar efficiency.
-Their difference is that v0.5-dev is able to serve more requests in a given wall-clock time, but it asks appropriately more CPU ticks for it.
+Their difference is that v0.5-dev is able to serve more requests in given wall-clock time, but it asks appropriately more CPU ticks for it.

 ## Conclusion

-The main take-away is probably that both prominent Rust web frameworks are fast enough that you can stop caring about performance, and concentrate on other aspects.
+The main takeaway is probably that both prominent Rust web frameworks are fast enough that you can stop caring about performance, and concentrate on other aspects.
 The endpoint handler tested here is trivial: the more complex your handler is, the less framework overhead matters.